 The organic essential oils including lavender, sandalwood and magnesium help settle the nervous system and calm the mind before bed.

 14. Bumpy pram ride

-Sleep Rumbler ($69): Some babies just love falling asleep in the pram, but prefer a rougher ride with bumps.
-It’s not really ideal to bundle them into the pram at 9pm when they won’t sleep, so this device gives a simulated bumpy pram ride.
+Some babies just love falling asleep in the pram, but prefer a rougher ride with bumps.
+It’s not really ideal to bundle them into the pram at 9pm when they won’t sleep, so the Sleep Rumbler ($69) simulates a bumpy pram ride.
 All you need to do is push the pram back and forth over it.

 15. Go for a drive

 If day naps are a struggle, the bump and hum of a car ride may just do the trick to get your little speedster into the right mindset for sleep.

 Or if it’s too cold to bundle up and head out, try playing this lullaby that was developed for babies who love the sounds of a moving car.